datavis2020/datavis2020.github.io/tutorials.md

    * Give each pitfall
       * a name (e.g., 'Axes truncated')
       * and an implication of how this might affect people's (mis)interpretation ('People will mis-interpret differences between values on the y-axis.
 People might misinterpret actual sizes.
 Etc.')
-      * and list potential exceptions
-   * Discuss in class
+   * Discuss faults in class
-3. Guidelines (30min)
+3. Guidelines (20min)
-   * _In groups of four_,
+   * _with your neighbor_,
    * formulate visualization guidelines to overcome these flaws/pitfals.
 Use careful formulations: _"Do X; "Avoid Y"; "If X, then Y"; "Keep in mind that X"_, etc.

-4. Discuss guidelines in class
+4. Discuss guidelines in class (10min)

-5. __break (10min)__
+5. __break__

 6. Re-design (30min)
    * _with your neighbor_
    * pick 2 visualizations from the charts provided
-   * re-design the visualizations to fix the flaws.
+   * for each visualization, create 2 possible redesigns
-   * Argue with guidelines and state where guidlines can be violated.
+   * Argue with the guidelines (see above) and state where guidlines can be violated.
-   * Discuss solutions in four.

-7. Briefly discuss re-designs
+7. Discuss re-designs in class

 ## W2: Challenge + Sketching

 ## W3: Tools and data exploration